-Location of problem Type of problem Cause and action The hardware status of the processing node is something other than The hardware status of one of the physical nodes that make up the processing node is not Normal.
+Location of problem Type of problem Cause and action The hardware status of one of the physical nodes that make up the processing node is not Normal.
 Normal.
 The status of an element that makes up Hardware Status is not Normal.
 Confirm the status by using the Health Monitor button in the Settings tab.
 For details about statuses and causes of problems, see the explanation of how to view hardware information in the Cluster Administrator's Guide .
-For details about how to take recovery action, see Recovering hardware from a failure on page 4-48 .
+For details about how to take recovery action, see Recovering hardware from a failure on page 4-49 .
 Information displayed for file Data corrupted appears as the status of The file system is offline due to an error in the OS. system statuses the file system.
-For details about how to take recovery action, see Recovering from file system errors on page 4-15 .
+For details about how to take recovery action, see Recovering from file system errors on page 4-15.
 Device error appears as the status of the file The file system is offline due to an LU error (a multiple-drives error). system.
-For details about how to take recovery action, see Recovering from file system errors on page 4-15 .
+For details about how to take recovery action, see Recovering from file system errors on page 4-15.
 Expanding appears as the status of the file system.
 The file system is being expanded or an error occurred during expansion processing.
 Wait a while, and then refresh the processing node information.
 If the status does not change, an error might have occurred during processing.
 Acquire all the log data, and then inform maintenance personnel.
 Reclaiming appears as the status of the file system.
 The unused capacity of the virtual LUs allocated to the file system is being released.
 Wait a while, and then refresh the processing node information.
 If the status does not change, an error might have occurred during processing.
 Acquire all the log data, and then inform maintenance personnel.
-Information displayed for the System Software Installation message is displayed for a step in an update installation on the Possible causes are as follows: System Software for Installation in The target processing node version is not supported for the File Services Manager server. page.
+Information The KAQM20046-E Possible causes are as follows: displayed for the System Software Installation Wizard em Software for a step in an update installation on the The target processing node version is not supported for the File Services Manager server. page.
 There is a problem related to the network connection between a management server and a node.
 For example, no connection can be